SongshGeo/Yellow-River-Governance-Data/README.md

 Creative Commons Attribution 4.0 International

 Data may be freely downloaded for research, study, or teaching, but must be cited appropriately.
 Re-release of the data, or incorporation of the data into a commercial product, is allowed only with explicit permission.
 If you would like to request permission to use this dataset for another purpose, please contact us at [shuaiwang@bnu.edu.cn](mailto:shuaiwang@bnu.edu.cn)

+## Funding

+Funding was provided by the National Natural Science Foundation of China (CN) (Grant Nos.
+NSFC 42041007).